Sizing and Framing Advice

 Frame Colour

-When selecting your frame colour there are two key aspects to keep in mind: the colours in your print and the colours of your furniture, decor and walls.
+When selecting your frame colour there are two key aspects to keep in mind: the colours in your print and the colours of your furniture, decor and on the walls.

 Choosing a frame based on the colours in your print: